 In this romantic country ballad, the narrator can’t accept the relationship is over.
 Even though his girlfriend has left town without leaving a number and moved to Austin, Texas, he’s still in pieces.

-It all turns good in the end though.
-She sees sense and calls him.
+It all turns good in the end, though.
+Finally, she sees sense and calls him.

 ‘Reunited’ – Peaches & Herb